 On Pentecost Sunday, we remember how the Holy Spirit descended on the apostles and disciples.
-This year Pentecost Sunday falls on May 31.
 Here are some family-friendly ways to learn about and listen to the call of the Holy Spirit.

 The Story of Pentecost